 That’s not a content marketing tip but a two-million-dollar question.
 There is never a sure bet for content to be triggering sales directly.
 Even though I can testify to the contrary with many impressive results, I refuse plainly to link content creation to sales for fear of shooting myself in the foot.
 Bear in mind that content marketing is inbound marketing (people buy from you).
 Whereas outbound is performance-based marketing (you sell to people).
 Yet I can give you hints

-- (Mostly B2B) White papers and positioning papers will bring leads.
+- (Mostly B2B) The white paper is one of the pillars of a B2B content marketing strategy.
+It is proof of your expertise. and positioning papers will bring leads.
 They can even be used for outbound marketing campaigns.
 Yet, they have to be good white papers (for good and bad content, refer to your other question).

 - (Mostly B2B) Blog posts can’t be linked to sales directly but they do bring sales.
 People will call you because they have read something for instance.
 This works particularly well in High Tech and consulting.
 Each of your posts must be targeted towards a particular customer question or pain point.